*Some Assembly Required

 Today is a good day to highlight Eboo’s new book, We Need to Build.

-This book has lots of insights about pluralism, difference, and interfaith work, all grounded in engaging stories (including the story of Eboo and me being protested a few years ago as we were talking about the importance of religious diversity in higher education).
+This book has lots of insights about pluralism, difference, and interfaith work, all grounded in engaging stories (including the story of Eboo and me being protested a few years ago as we were talking about the importance of religious diversity on college campuses).
 I think you’ll find Eboo’s writing accessible and his ideas inspiring.

 John, I appreciate your clear practice of what you have previously published.
 Also your pondering of whether God receives the prayers of people who worship other gods.
 1 Samuel 5:12 would seem to invite such ponderings.
 "The cry of the [Philistine] city went up to heaven."